aosabook/500lines/template-engine/template-engine.markdown

 ```

 Notice that we first check if the token is an empty string with `if token:`,
 since there's no point adding an empty string to the output.
-Empty tokens
-happen if two template tags are adjacent.
-Because our regex is splitting on
+Because our regex
-tag syntax, adjacent tags will have an empty string between them.
-The check
+is splitting on tag syntax, adjacent tags will have an empty token between
-here is an easy way to avoid putting useless `append_result("")` statements
+them.
+The check here is an easy way to avoid putting useless
-into our compiled function.
+`append_result("")` statements into our compiled function.

 That completes the loop over all the tokens in the template.
 When the loop is
 done, all of the template has been processed.
 We have one last check to make: